PythonCharmers/python-future/docs/standard_library_imports.rst

 install_hooks() call
 ------------------------

-The fourth (deprecated) interface to the reorganized standard library is via an explicit call to ``install_hooks``::
+The fourth interface to the reorganized standard library is via an explicit call to ``install_hooks``::

     from future import standard_library